 Traditional psychology can’t explain it.
 Well, they try to, they say it’s some kind of amnesia.
 I know it’s not, but they won’t listen to me.
 I look in the mirror and the person I see is not….me.
 It’s like I’ve been put in someone else’s body, not a bad one mind, and given a few sheets of A4 to learn about his history, life and work.
 So when Susan, my ‘wife’ comes to me and says Frank’s on the phone, I don’t have a clue who she’s on about, he wasn’t on the A4 sheets.
 Then she’ll get annoyed.
 “Look, Steven, you must go back for more tests.
 Stop giving them a hard time!”
-Mind you, she’s not bad looking though, and bedtime has been fun!
+Mind you, she’s not bad-looking though, and bedtime has been fun!

 It’s no use though.
 I know I’m not ‘me’ if you see what I mean.
-Sometimes in dreams I’ll see a young woman with high cheekbones, long wavy hair, brown as chestnuts, and two kids, teenagers with tousled hair and braces on their teeth.
+Sometimes in dreams, I’ll see a young woman with high cheekbones, long wavy hair, brown as chestnuts, and two kids, teenagers with tousled hair and braces on their teeth.
 Jake and Jenny are their names.
 Then there’s a dog, a black Labrador, called Rusty who likes to roll in autumn leaves and jump in the snow.

 The lady, I don’t know if she’s my wife, is called Hannah.
 She has a laugh that reminds me of milk bottles tumbling over.
 That’s who I think I am.

-So I looked around and found someone, a Dr. Nightshade.
+So I looked around and found someone, a Dr Nightshade.
 He’s a ‘displaced personality specialist’.
 He says what I’m experiencing is not uncommon, something to do with solar flares.
 They can knock the ‘astral body’ out of alignment, he says.
 Then another personality can move in and the displaced one moves into the other body, the one just vacated.
 Or something like that.
 He calls it TPD, ‘temporal personality displacement’ on account of the fact that the astral body can travel through time as well as space.
-Of course, your average psychologist doesn’t believe in any of that he says, but he’s had special training, from those who ‘know’.
+Of course, your average psychologist doesn’t believe in any of that, he says, but he’s had special training, from those who ‘know’.

 Anyways, he says he can fix me.
 He’s got a machine.
-Apparently he doesn’t even need to have the other person present – the ‘me’ with ‘him’ inside, if you see what I mean.
+Apparently, he doesn’t even need to have the other person present – the ‘me’ with ‘him’ inside, if you see what I mean.
 He says the machine simulates the effect of a solar flare, but in reverse, so it’ll pull ‘him’ into this body and I’ll just ‘flip’ back into mine, wherever and whenever that may be.
 So it’ll be goodbye Susan, hello Hannah, Jake, Jenny and Rusty!

 He says it’s not without risks though.
-Sometimes the astral body of a third person can become separated and then there’s a three way swap, or even more.
+Sometimes the astral body of a third person can become separated and then there’s a three-way swap, or even more.
 He says that’s really unusual though, and he just has to run the machine a few more times until all the astral bodies are in the right people.

 There’s a knock on the door.
 Susan.
 She comes in but she’s changed her hair.
-It’s long, wavy, brown.
+It’s long, wavy, and brown.
 Like chestnuts… “Hello Sweetheart,” she says, “I thought we’d go to the park.
 It’s a fine day.
 Take the kids.”
 She laughs.
 Milk bottles tumble over.

 A tousle-haired girl, lean and smiley appears at her side.
 She doesn’t have braces on her perfect teeth.
 I hear the pounding feet of what sounds like a dog racing up the stairs.

-“Come on dad, Rusty needs some exercise!”
+“Come on Dad, Rusty needs some exercise!”

-Featured in the book, To Cut a Short Story Short: 111 Little Stories
+Featured in the book and audiobook, To Cut a Short Story Short: 111 Little Stories

 - To purchase the stories on To Cut a Short Story Short up to December 2021 in paperback, Kindle, eBook, and audio-book form, and for news on new titles, please see Shop.